Optuna: Hyperparameter optimization

 Hyperparameter optimization involves finding the optimal value of non-trainable parameters, defined by the user.
-Examples of hyperparameters are learning rate, number of layers or neurons, regularization strength and tree depth.
-However, they strongly depend on the specific algorithm (e.g., classification, regression, clustering, etc.).
+Examples of hyperparameters are learning rate, number of layers or neurons, regularization strength, and tree depth.
+However, the optimal values strongly depend on the specific algorithm (e.g., classification, regression, or clustering).

 Hyperparameter optimization can be especially relevant when dealing with large-scale problems or limited resources, as it improves model accuracy, reduces overfitting, and decreases training time.
 However, when the hyperparameter space increases, it may become computationally expensive.
-Hence, there are methods (e.g., grid search, random search, or bayesian optimization) that considerably simplify this process.
+Hence, there are methods (e.g., grid search, random search, or Bayesian optimization) that considerably simplify this process.

 Features

-Optuna is designed to optimize the model hyperparameters, by searching large spaces and discarding combinations that show no significant improvements in the model.
+Optuna is designed to optimize model hyperparameters by searching large spaces and discarding combinations that show no significant improvement in the model.
 Moreover, it can parallelize the hyperparameter search over multiple threads or processes.
 Optuna works with a high degree of modularity, allowing the definition of different configurations for searching hyperparameters.
 It is possible to choose which hyperparameters to optimize and how to optimize them.
 Additionally, it permits parameter customization at runtime, meaning that the values to explore for the hyperparameters (i.e., the search space) can be defined while writing the code, rather than being defined in advance.